EdenLinkCN/EdenLinkCN.github.io/README.md

 - BGP Extended Next Hop / ROA / Multiprotocol

 - Latency < 100ms / PoP in the same area

+- (Optional) use udp2raw or udpspeeder in order to improve WireGuard Perfmance and avoid banning in China Mainland.

 You can get PoP Information by clicking location above.

 ## Concact